Hygd

-Hygd, introduced in line 1925 of the poem Beowulf, is the wife of King Hygelac of Geatland.
+Hygd, introduced in line 1925 of the poem Beowulf, is married to of King Hygelac of Geatland.
 She is the daughter of Hæreth.

 After Beowulf defeats Grendel and Grendel's mother, he and his men returned to their native country, where they are received by Hygelac and Hygd.
 Hygd is beautiful, wise, courteous, and attentive.
 She pours mead in the drinking horns of the warriors thus fulfilling (in the same vein as Wealhþeow, the queen of Denmark) the important role of hostess and cup-bearer in the poem.
 The poet juxtaposes this virtue with the vice of Queen Modþryð (who appears in line 1932).

 Beowulf gives her three horses and a magnificent torc (the Brosing, i.e. Brisingamen, the necklace of the goddess Freyja) that he received from Wealhþeow.